-Whether a biopharmaceutical company is large or small, research is essential to moving industry knowledge forward and achieving the company’s mission.
+Whether a biopharmaceutical organization is large or small, research is essential to moving industry knowledge forward and achieving the organization’s mission.
 Does biopharmaceutical research fall under the scope of the United States Food and Drug Administration (FDA) 21 CFR Part 11 compliance?
 The answer is yes if the research site owns, controls, or uses any systems to store electronic FDA-regulated records.

 Biopharmaceutical Electronic Research Records Subject to Part 11 Compliance

 The kinds of records at a biopharmaceutical research site subject to Part 11 compliance may include institutional review board (IRB) records, signed consent forms, drug accountability logs, source documentation, delegation of authority logs, and any other records FDA regulations require to be maintained at the site.
 The requirements included in Title 21 CFR Part 11 don’t seem especially complicated at first glance.
 The records themselves are one thing, but there’s a lot more to it than that.

 But It’s About More Than the Records: Validation

 It’s easy to gloss over one of the first items mentioned in 21 CFR Part 11: “Validation of systems to ensure accuracy, reliability, consistent intended performance, and the ability to discern invalid or altered records.”
 But what does that really mean?
 It means that the computer systems used for biopharmaceutical research of FDA-regulated products (or potential products) that are also used to create, modify, and maintain electronic records and to manage electronic signatures “…must be validated to ensure accuracy, reliability, consistent intended performance, and the ability to discern invalid or altered records” (see General Principles of Software Validation; Final Guidance for Industry and FDA Staff, p.
 3).
 Moreover…